 Factors that can worsen or increase your risk of developing periodontal disease include:

 Are you looking for a gingivitis cure, or do you need help managing periodontitis?
-Contact Jeffrey L. Cohen to book your appointment today.
+Contact Jeffrey L. Cohen DDS, to book your appointment today.